KirillOsenkov/MSBuildStructuredLog/README.md

 ![Screenshot2](/docs/Screenshot2.png)

-To use a portable version of the logger (e.g. with the `dotnet msbuild` command) you need a .NET Standard version of StructuredLogger.dll, not the .NET Framework (Desktop) version.
+To use a portable version of the logger (e.g. with the `dotnet msbuild` command) you need a .NET Standard version of `StructuredLogger.dll`, not the .NET Framework (Desktop) version.

 Download this NuGet package: https://www.nuget.org/packages/Microsoft.Build.Logging.StructuredLogger/1.0.130 and inside it there's the `lib\netstandard1.5\StructuredLogger.dll`.
 Try passing that to `dotnet build` like this: